Indonesian Quarantine Agency: Pre-Pusrantan Period

 During Johannes van den Bosch tenure as Governor-General in Dutch East Indies, he established cultuurstelsel system to force cultivate economically important cash crops for taxation and export.
-Among one of the cash crops planted was coffee.
+One of the cash crops planted was coffee.
 In 1877, due to outbreak of coffee leaf rust disease in Ceylon, the Dutch Indies Government issued Ordnance of 19 December 1877 (Staatsblad 1877 No. 262), which forbids importation of Coffee plants and beans from Ceylon in fear of spread of the disease in Dutch East Indies.
 In 1914, Dutch Indies Government issued Ordnance of 28 January 1914 (Staatsblad 1914 No. 161) which mandated formation of board of experts to examine fruits imported of Australia before being marketed in Dutch East Indies due to outbreak of Mediterranean fruit fly in Australia.
-With this 1914 ordnance, Instituut voor Plantenzekten en Cultures (Institute for Plant Pathology and Cultivation) was established, with Plantenquarantine Dienst (Plant Quarantine Service) as the Plant Quarantine arm of the institute.
+With this 1914 ordnance, Institute for Plant Pathology and Cultivation (Instituut voor Plantenzekten en Cultures) was established, with Plant Quarantine Service (Plantenquarantine Dienst) as the Plant Quarantine arm of the institute.
 In 1939, port plant quarantine station system was established on every major trading port which led by stationed officer of Instituut voor Plantenzekten en Cultures with rank of Plantenziektenkundigeambtenaar (Expert officer-in-charge in Plant Pathology).

-In post-Indonesian independence, Instituut voor Plantenzekten en Cultures was renamed to Balai Penyelidik Hama Tumbuh-tumbuhan (Research Center for Plant Pathology, BPHT) under the Department of Welfare and then become Department of Agriculture.
+In post-Indonesian independence, {Instituut voor Plantenzekten en Cultures was renamed to Balai Penyelidik Hama Tumbuh-tumbuhan (Research Center for Plant Pathology, BPHT) under the Department of Welfare and then become Department of Agriculture.
 In 1961, BPHT was elevated and transformed into Lembaga Penelitian Hama dan Penyakit Tumbuhan (Institute for Plant Pests and Disease Research, LPHT), becoming one of 28 research institutes directly reported under Jawatan Penelitian Pertanian (Agricultural Research Service) of the Department of Agriculture.
 However, responsibility of plant quarantine was divided within the Department of Agriculture, with formation of Division of Quarantine of the Bureau Foreign Relations under General Secretariat of the Department of Agriculture in 1966.
 In 1973, Direktorat Karantina Tumbuhan (Directorate of Plant Quarantine) is formed within Department of Agriculture to amalgamate Plant Quarantine functions of the ministry.